EdenExperiments/JohnCrickettCodingChallengesAttempts/CSharp/Build Your Own wc Tool/BuildYourOwnwcTool/README.md

 ### 1. Package the project

 Run the following command from the project root:

-    ```bash
     dotnet pack -c Release

 ### 2. Make available globally in the terminal